zeljkoobrenovic/grounded-architecture/_posts/2022-01-03-requirements.markdown

 <br>

-Grounded Architecture arose as a direct response to the complex and multifaceted challenges we faced in large, dynamic, and decentralized organizations.
-I developed this framework out of necessity rather than theory.
+If the previous chapter describes the environment, this chapter defines what an architecture practice must be able to do inside that environment.
+Fast-moving, decentralized organizations do not only create complexity; they also impose design requirements on the practice itself.

+Grounded Architecture emerged as a response to those pressures.
+I did not develop it as an abstract framework and then look for places to apply it.
+I developed it out of repeated practical need: the need to support scale, improve decisions, preserve alignment, and keep the practice useful as the organization changed.

-To overcome the limitations of manual processes, disconnected decision-making, and rigid practices, we transitioned to a model centered on **automation**, **data-informed insights**, and **adaptive structures**.
-We aimed to create a **resilient and effective architecture practice**—one that remains relevant and impactful in constantly evolving environments.
+To overcome the limits of manual processes, disconnected decision-making, and rigid practices, we moved toward a model centered on **automation**, **data-informed insight**, and **adaptive structures**.
+The objective was to build an architecture practice that could stay effective and relevant without becoming slow, brittle, or detached.

-In the following sections, I will outline the five key goals that guided the development of Grounded Architecture.
-These goals reflect the capabilities that any modern architecture practice must embrace to thrive in complex settings:
+The following sections describe the five goals that guided the development of Grounded Architecture.
+Together, they define the capabilities a modern architecture practice needs in complex environments:

 1. **Executing at Scale**
    Supporting hundreds of teams and projects while maintaining coherence and alignment.